Biography

 I am a postdoctoral scholar in the Department of Earth System Science at University of California, Irvine.
 My research interests involve stratified shear instability’s role in ocean mixing.
 I am also interested in flow-topography interactions, such as internal tide-driven mixing at ocean bottom, island wakes and flow over ocean ridges.
 My research aims to address the questions, ‘how does turbulence occur in densely-stratified flows?
 How efficient does mixing occur to homogenize different layers of fluids?
 What are the effects of turbulent mixing on larger-scale processes?’
 Using numerical simulations and theories, I aim to understand the complex dynamics of ocean mixing and its impact on the Earth systems.

-I have completed my PhD at Oregon State University in 2023, working with Bill Smyth on Kelvin-Helmholtz Turbulence in Complex Environments.
+I have completed my PhD at Oregon State University in 2023, working with Bill Smyth on Kelvin-Helmholtz turbulence in complex environments.
+Feel free to explore my projects and publications to learn more about my work and contributions to the field.

 Interests